Daniel Radcliffe Reads ‘Harry Potter & The Sorcerer’s Stone’ In New Audio Series

-Harry Potter star Daniel Radcliffe is one of several celebrity readers who will lend their voices to a special series of videos and audio recordings titled Harry Potter at Home.
+Harry Potter star Daniel Radcliffe is one of several celebrities who will lend their voices to a special series of videos and audio recordings titled Harry Potter at Home.

 The first session of the series will include Harry Potter and The Sorcerer’s Stone.
-The Harry Potter At Home series, as stated by The Inquisitr, is a project created in partnership with Wizarding World Digital, Rowling’s agency, the Blair Partnership, Warner Bros., Bloomsbury, Scholastic and Pottermore Publishing.
+The Harry Potter at Home series, as stated by The Inquisitr, is a project created in partnership with Wizarding World Digital, J.K.
+Rowling’s agency the Blair Partnership, Warner Bros., Bloomsbury, Scholastic, and Pottermore Publishing.

-According to a tweet posted Tuesday, May 5, by the official Wizarding World Twitter account, the list of celebrities also includes athlete David Beckham (who is seen wearing a Gryffindor scarf whilst sitting in front of a fire), actress Dakota Fanning, and actor Eddie Redmayne, who starred in the Harry Potter spin-off, Fantastic Beasts and Where To Find Them.
+According to a tweet posted Tuesday, May 5 by the official Wizarding World Twitter account, the list of celebrities also includes athlete David Beckham (who is seen wearing a Gryffindor scarf while sitting in front of a fire), actress Dakota Fanning, and actor Eddie Redmayne, who starred in the Harry Potter spinoff Fantastic Beasts and Where To Find Them.

-“Parents, teachers and carers working to keep children amused and interested while we’re on lockdown might need a bit of magic, so I’m delighted to launch harrypotterathome.com,” the author tweeted on Friday, May 1.
+“Parents, teachers and carers working to keep children amused and interested while we’re on lockdown might need a bit of magic, so I’m delighted to launch harrypotterathome.com,” Rowling tweeted on Friday, May 1.

 Surprise!
 We've got a treat for you…From today, amazing friends of the Wizarding World are going to take turns reading Harry Potter book one.